Page last updated 4 November 2024

 The course is structured around 32 hours of in class workshops, 2 x 1:1 tutorials, 12 hours pre workshop recorded material, and around 252 hours of self-guided study, including assessment preparation.

-Students undertake a significant amount of directed and independent study between and after the contact sessions.
-To complete the course and assessment (if taken), we recommend students allocate approximately 300 hours including taught sessions and personal study time.
-This is only a guideline and will depend on the participants' motivation and learning abilities.
+You will undertake a significant amount of directed and independent study between and after the contact sessions.
+To complete the course and assessment (if taken), we recommend you allocate approximately 300 hours including taught sessions and personal study time.
+This is only a guideline and will depend on your motivation and learning abilities.

 Assessment for this module will take the form of two written assignments and an individual presentation.